HikuruOfficial/HikuruOfficial/README.md

 ## Discover Hikuru: your universal ecosystem in Web3

-Hikuru is an advanced decentralized Web3 ecosystem that offers a range of decentralized applications with Social-Fi elements.
-Users will be able to communicate with each other in any of our ecosystem projects while maintaining anonymity.
-What sets Hikuru apart is its unique commission distribution model - a **generous 50% commission** is paid to users who expand our community by inviting new members to the platform.
+Hikuru - is an advanced decentralized Web3 ecosystem that offers a number of dApp with Social-Fi elements.
+At the heart of Hikuru's innovation is solving a critical problem: saving time and improving current technology.

+We realize that crypto-enthusiasts need a single platform that offers comprehensive and secure crypto solutions.
+We will create improved decentralized applications that allow users to be more active in the Web3 world and also make it easier for people to transition from Web2 to Web3.

 ## Solving the crypto-enthusiast's dilemma: time and availability